Abstract.

 into the city.
 These became known as Safa Tempos.
 The vehicles

-have been well received and the project has found private investment
+have been well received and the project has found private

-Since that time the fleet has grown to almost two hundred vehicles
+national government.
+Since that time the fleet has grown to

-and they have begun to make a very real impact in reducing the
+almost two hundred vehicles and they have begun to make a

-air and noise pollution in Kathmandu which is both a thriving
+Kathmandu which is both a thriving capital city and an environmentally

-capital city and an environmentally critical tourist centre.
+critical tourist centre.

 In

-Nepal it has been seen that passengers prefer to travel in
+Nepal it has been seen that passengers prefer to travel

 Based largely on the experience gained in Nepal, at least

-three significant projects have begun in India with two major
+three significant projects have begun in India with two

-of the Indian vehicles are as follows:
+features of the Indian vehicles are as follows:

 1 ) Vehicles